vulgo/ga-h97n-wifi-hackintosh/README/README-Intel-Graphics.md

 ### Haswell Connectorless

-> When a supported PCIe graphics card is installed it is recommended to configure the Haswell iGPU with the connectorless framebuffer.
+> When a supported PCIe graphics card is installed it is recommended to configure the Haswell iGPU to use a connectorless framebuffer.

 > Haswell connectorless configurations use the `iMac18,2` model identifier.